 More tranches then follow, each potentially having a different size.
 A more precise prediction is made upon detecting a new tranche.
 When the last tranche is executed, the order is removed from the book.

 ask MODIFY 11 @ 2890.25

 AnalyticOrder(icebergPeakSize = 11, icebergHiddenSize = 22, icebergExecutedSize = 22)

-In this example, the iceberg order had 5 tranches, the peak volume was 11 (the last tranche had a remainder peak of volume 3) and the total volume was 47.
+In this example, the iceberg order had 5 tranches, the peak volume was 11 and the total volume was 47.

 Synthetic iceberg tranches are regular limit orders.
 Briefly, an incoming order is considered a tranche if it is placed within a small time frame after a previous order of the same size and price level had been executed.
 Hence there are the following notable differences with the native icebegs: